kaesluder/task-list-api/ada-project-docs/wave_06.md

 }
 ```

-### TODO Getting Tasks of One Goal: No Matching Tasks
+### DONE Getting Tasks of One Goal: No Matching Tasks

 Given a goal that has: